softprops/porteurbars/README.md

 ## [yeoman](http://yeoman.io/)

-Yeomon is a similar tool that is more focused providing a scaffold for templates authors to wrote node.js modules that serve as generators. porteurbars focuses on having template authors just create handlebars templates.
+Yeomon is a similar tool that is more focused on providing a scaffolding for template authors to write node.js modules that serve as generators. porteurbars focuses on having template authors just create handlebars templates.
 Yeomon requires you to install the node runtime and also setup and account on npm to share your work. porteurbars only requires git repositories.
 For convenience to facilitate